Paradigm4/scripts/README.md

 It can save arrays in SciDB's 'opaque' storage format, or in binary format based on the array attribute types as a fallback if the opaque storage format won't work (for example across incompatible SciDB versions).

+### Caution

-Beware that the binary storage format only saves the current version of the listed arrays.
+* Beware that both formats only saves the last version of the listed arrays.
+* Opaque format should almost never be used to back up data between SciDB database versions.
+Use binary format instead.
+(Use opaque format to quickly back up and restore data within a single SciDB version, for example to help with node recovery.)
+* Parallel restore must run on a SciDB cluster of the same size that parallel save ran on.

-Examples follow:
+### Examples

 * Back up all data into one directory named 'backupdir' on the SciDB coordinator instance using the SciDB 'opaque' storage format: